Prehabilitation resources for healthcare professionals

 Prehabilitation principles and guidance

-We have developed our principles and guidance for prehabilitation with the Royal College of Anaesthetists, the National Institute for Health Research Cancer, and Nutrition Collaboration.
+We have developed our principles and guidance for prehabilitation in partnership with the Royal College of Anaesthetists, the National Institute for Health Research Cancer, and Nutrition Collaboration.

 - inform service provision and development